 When To Ask?

 I remember having lunch a few years ago with one of the top life and financial producers with Allstate and his advice was to ask that simple question with every endorsement.
 This process gave him a steady stream of leads to pursue.
 (His office also asked if someone had recently changed jobs in order to look for possible 401k rollovers.)

 We know that sales are a numbers game.
 By creating a system of asking at every endorsement, you know that you’ll be generating a certain amount of responses and leads.
 And this system will help you stay on track with your life sales goals all year long.

 Sometimes simple is better!
-Try this simple script today and see how it works for your agency.
+Try this script today and see how it works for your agency.

 Want More Scripts?

-Use the Life Insurance Promotion Kit (complete with postcards, scripts, and more) to market life insurance to P&C clients.
+Use the Life Insurance Promotion Kit (complete with postcards, scripts, and more) to market life insurance to your current P&C clients.
 Get details here.